syyePhenomenol/RandoMapMod/README.md

 - ``CTRL-C``: Toggle item compass on/off.
 - ``CTRL-P``: Toggle pin selection on/off.
     - Hover over any visible pin to display info about the name, room, status, logic requirements, previewed items (if any) and spoiler items (if Spoilers on).
+    - For overlapping pins, you can press the indicated key/controller bind to select buried pins.
     - For some locations, you can press the indicated key/controller bind to reveal a hint to find it.
-    - Press the indicated key/controller bind to lock and pan away from the current selection.
+    - For grid pins, press the indicated key/controller bind to lock selection and pan map.
+The rooms corresponding to the pin's locations will be highlighted.
 - ``CTRL-W``: Toggle benchwarp pins on/off.
     - With pin selection on, you can press the indicated key/controller bind to warp to the selected bench.
 - ``CTRL-S``: Toggle selector reticles on/off.